Nature Park Three Peaks

-The famous Three Peaks
+Nature park around the famous Three Peaks

-Surrounded by a unique mountain landscape, the Three Peaks are located in the heart of the eponymous Nature Park.
+Surrounded by a unique mountain landscape, the Three Peaks are located in the heart of the homonymous Nature Park.
 They are more than 200 million years old and the border of the provinces South Tyrol and Belluno today implying “ownership rights” on both sides.
 The north faces, where history was made from the very start of alpinism, is located on the South Tyrolean side.

 Hikes to the Three Peaks